 - The serial number of the console on which you activated and use the account.

-- A date of birth on file for when you set up the account.
+- Date of birth on file for when you set up the account.

-- If you set up any secret questions or code phrases, they may ask you for the answers to these.
+- If you set up any secret questions or code phrases, they may ask you to answer them.

-This isn’t a complete list, but it represents some of the most common information a live agent might use in order to determine the authenticity of your claim.
-It is important that you have some of this information available, or it could be difficult to get back into your account.
+This isn’t a complete list, but it represents some of the most common information a live agent might use to determine the authenticity of your claim.
+It would be best if you had some of this information available, or it could be difficult to get back into your account.

-This can make earning new trophies problematic, and you may be forced to make a new account in order to continue your progress.
+This can make earning new trophies problematic, and you may be forced to make a new account to continue your progress.